The Bottom Line

 Some annuities are simple and low-cost.
 Others have high expenses, complex fee structures and myriad rules.
 Expenses are often wrapped (hidden) in the product (mortality expense, surrender charge), and elective options can be complex with additional costs, restrictions and severe penalties for wrong steps.
 The jury is out on placing the Duty-of-Care with the selling insurance company versus employers.

-Make certain any annuity option proposed works for you.
+Make certain any annuity option works for you.
 Do your due diligence (research and evaluation of suitability for your personal circumstances) and don’t judge an annuity based on its marketing slogan or materials.

 Critical but Delayed